craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Non-Nation Entities/Coalition City/Guilds of Coalition/Guild of Wizards.md

 The elvish word in the title of the Guild's courier service translates roughly to "a magical horse with magics and wisdom".
 It is the task of the Luh'turingole to transport information and objects throughout Alaturmen as authorized by the [[Guilds of Coalition]] at their discretion and necessity.

 ### Magical Crimes Division
-- supported by Blue Mage's imports?
+- supported by Blue Mage's imports from his extraplanar adventures?

 ## Culture
 #### Heritage